vijaynaik1117/opella-devops-challenge/README.md

 - **Hints**:
   - Think about what configurations might need to change depending on where or how this is used.
   - Consider optional features that could enhance network security.
-  - How might you label resources for better tracking?
+  - What outputs you would add and why?
   - What information would someone need in order to use this module?
-Bonus points if you automate documentation indicating how!
+Bonus points if you automate documentation! (indicate how)
-  - What outputs you would add and why?
+  - Super extra points if your module is tested

 ### 2. Infrastructure Setup